--- -- The focus meter has nice little light particle effects that shower into the screen -- this is sometimes distracting, as I think something is happening in the world, then realize it's just the interface.
+-- The menus / interface feel a little clunky, but are servicable. -- -- The focus meter has nice little light particle effects that shower into the screen -- this is sometimes distracting, as I think something is happening in the world, then realize it's just the interface.
 Distracts me more often than I would expect...

--- -- There are some cases of personal frustration when I get locked into a juggle or a damage loop where I lose control, but invoking my "skill cancel" ability often seems to get me out of it -- not always, but it helps.
+Personal Pros List (with objective commentary): -- I find the combat to be fun, deep, and reasonably responsive (in terms of controls).
+There are definitely some engaging combat systems in the game -- which, after several hours, I finally feel like I have some control over. -- -- There are some cases of personal frustration when I get locked into a juggle or a damage loop where I lose control, but invoking my "skill cancel" ability often seems to get me out of it -- not always, but it helps.
 There were a number of times where I got stuck in a damage / locked animation loop only to die because I couldn't regain control.

 -- Seems to be good potential for replayability with the multiple characters and, from what I've seen, nuanced differences in the story for each.
 I started a second game, and played the monk character for about 60 minutes, which did immediately feel different in combat, and seemed to have a good number of unique spells available as well.